LostMinionsGames/.github/profile/README.md

-# 🧩 Lost Minions
+# 🎮 Lost Minions Games

-> **Makers.
-Gamers.
-Coders.
-3D Dreamers.**
+> **Indie worlds, weird mechanics, and joyful bugs.**
-> *Where creativity goes rogue.*
+> *Where game ideas escape the lab.*

 ---

 ### 🧠 What We Do
-Lost Minions is a collective of builders turning imagination into code, prints, and pixels.
-We host everything from gaming tools and web apps to D&D resources and 3D-print designs —
+Lost Minions Games is the home for our experiments in interactive worlds.
+From early prototypes to full projects, this org houses the code behind our:

+- Single-player and co-op game ideas
+- Systems tests and gameplay sandboxes
+- Reusable game dev tooling and pipelines

-each project is an experiment in curiosity and controlled chaos.
+Every repo here is an experiment in curiosity, iteration, and controlled chaos.

 ---

 ### 🌐 Community Links

 #### 💬 Discord
-Join the lab and scheme with other minions:
+Hang out with other minions, playtest, and talk shop:
 🔗 https://lostminions.org/discord

 #### 📱 Social Media